qantik/qantik.github.io/index.md

    </td>
   </tr>
 </table>

+The overall highest scoring patent was filed by the biochemist Kary Banks Mullis, who later won a Nobel Prize in recognition of his improvement of the [polymerase chain reaction](https://en.wikipedia.org/wiki/Polymerase_chain_reaction).

+This is the end of our short tour around the United States patents graph.
+We would like to emphasize, that uniquely patents filed in the United States were considered.
+We also in no way want to imply, that all important human innovations get patented and thus appear in this graph.
+Penicillin is a famous example of a discovery, that never got patented and it has brought enormous change to human kind.

 To round of this blog we would like to show you one last gif.
 This time it is the patent containing the Diffie-Hellman key exchange called [Cryptographic apparatus and method](https://www.google.com/patents/US4200770), which is at the foundation of modern information security.
 This patent is so deeply connected, that it was impossible to show three layers of breadth-first search.
 So here are two layers: